-Count on Us is a range of meals, salads and lunch options that are calorie controlled and low in fat.
+Launched in 2000, Count on Us is a range of meals, salads and lunch options that are calorie controlled and low in fat.
 Foods that are higher in fats and sugar tend to contain a lot of calories.
 This range has been developed to help people who are trying to lose weight sensibly, offering a variety of dishes to choose from that are low in fat (less than 3g per 100g) and calorie controlled.

-Lovely Vegetables is designed to be full of flavour, texture and colour.
+The Lovely Vegetables is designed to be full of flavour, texture and colour.
 Each dish contains at least two of your five-a-day.
 Increasing your intake of vegetables can have a number of health benefits - vegetables have a low energy density and therefore help to keep you feeling full, they are also high in fibre and provide plenty of essential vitamins and minerals.